tz-hiring/frontend-engineer/README.md

 You need to build a web app that provides the analyst with features to explore and compare multiple energy generation scenarios.
 The application should fetch data from the mock API efficiently while maintaining smooth user interactions.
 The following are required:

-1. User should be able to view responsive stacked area charts rendering any of the dataset provided
+1. User should be able to view responsive stacked bar charts rendering any of the dataset provided
 2. User should be able to compare medium vs. high resolution generation data through side-by-side views or combined visualisations
 3. User should be able to hover over data points to see precise energy values (MW) for each technology at specific timestamps
 4. User should be able to filter and show/hide specific energy carriers (Solar, Wind, Gas, Nuclear, etc.)